Can vs. May: What’s the Difference?

 May for Possibility

-We also use may to express possibility (something is possible but not certain).
+We also use may to express a real possibility — something that might happen.

 • It may rain later.